Scope and purpose

-The Project Organising Track has a close cooperation with the three leading Project Management journals.
-Click on the cover to learn more about the journal.
+The Project Organising Track has a close cooperation with the four leading Project Management journals.

 Paper and Reviewer Awards

-IPMA PMI Best Student Paper Prize EURAM 2019:
+IPMA PMI Best Student Paper Award EURAM 2021

-In addition, Emerald Group Publishing sponsored in 2019 a Best Paper Award in The Bounded Rationality of Majors Projects Track.
+In addition, Emerald Group Publishing sponsored in 2021 a Best Paper Award in Multilevel Perspectives on Major and Megaprojects Track

-Furthermore, a EURAM 2019 PO SIG Best Reviewer Award was given to:
+Furthermore, the APM PO SIG Best Reviewer Award EURAM 2021 was given to: